Osborne Brothers: Biography

 Upon their breaking into the bluegrass scene, the Osborne Brothers quickly became known for their virtuoso instrumentation and tight, melodic vocal harmonies.
 They first made the country chart in 1958 with "Once More", performing as a trio with Red Allen.
 The song featured a novel inverted stacked harmony.
 Bobby sang the lead line highest, with Sonny singing baritone, and the third singer (Red Allen) singing tenor as the lowest part.
 This made Bobby's distinctive voice the lead, and the third voice was somewhat interchangeable.
 As a result, they could hire others guitarist and singers without changing the overall sound.
 The "high lead" vocal trio became their signature, and they used to great effect in the country market with songs like "Blame Me", "Sweethearts Again", and a remake of the Carter Family's "Fair and Tender Ladies".

 During the 1960s, the Osbornes caused minor controversy among Bluegrass music purists by incorporating electronic and percussion instruments in their live acts and studio work.
 In 1960 they became the first bluegrass group to play on a college campus, performing at Antioch College.
 In 1963 they signed with Decca Records.
 On August 8, 1964, the Osborne Brothers were inducted as members of the Grand Ole Opry.

 The Osborne Brothers recorded their hit “Rocky Top” in November 1967.
 Released on December 25, 1967, it sold 85,000 copies in only two weeks, and was named an official Tennessee state song in 1982.
 In 1973 the Osborne Brothers became the first bluegrass group to perform at the White House.

 In 1994, The Osborne Brothers were inducted into the International Bluegrass Music Association's Hall of Honor.

+In 2025, The Osborne Brothers were inducted into the Volunteer State Music Hall Of Fame.